Blog

 Callout only devices

-Many stations that are equipped with a PLC use a Sensaphone unit as a simple callout device.
-The device is wired into the alarm contacts of the PLC, and when the PLC identifies an alarm, the unit alerts the appropriate personnel.
-Each alarm contact can be uniquely identified (e.g., wet well pump #1) so that personnel know exactly what the problem is before they arrive on site.
-However, relying on the controller to send an alarm can introduce several points of failure.
-Alternatively, if the PLC uses Modbus, the Sentinel Pro can pull sensor data directly from the PLC and remotely provide that data in real time for status updates, alarming, notification, reporting and data logging.
+Serving as a simple callout device, a Sensaphone unit can be wired into the alarm contacts of the PLC, and, when the PLC identifies an alarm, the device alerts the appropriate personnel.
+Each alarm contact can be uniquely identified (e.g., wet well pump #1) so that personnel know the source of the problem before arriving on site.

 Independent verification

-Other users prefer to use their Sensaphone system to independently verify conditions in their remote or unattended location.
-By using sensors to monitor for wet well levels, temperature, flow, equipment malfunction and power failure, they can check the status of their station at any time by logging into a website or calling the device.
+Other sites use a Sensaphone system to independently verify conditions in remote or unattended locations.
+By using sensors to monitor wet well levels, temperature, flow, equipment malfunction, and power failure, operators can check the status of their station at any time by logging into a website or calling the device.
 Many devices also record data, which can be used to show compliance and analyze trends.

 Automatic data logging